Chart Color Schemes

 An assessment of population growth drivers in Northgate reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward, lower quartile growth of Australian statistical areas is anticipated.
-The suburb of Northgate (Qld) is expected to increase by 185 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, lower quartile growth of Australian statistical areas is anticipated.
+The suburb of Northgate (Qld) is expected to increase by 134 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.4% in total over the 16 years.

 Frequently Asked Questions - Population